gssci/HYP/README.md

 * The **PhoneGap** build obtained from https://build.phonegap.com/ is **fully functioning** and with an icon, please take the time to try it out.

-* To avoid SQL Injections we escape the query using mysqli_real_escape_string.

 * All the links included in the website are working, and time was taken to fill the database to an adequate amount so as to give a realisting feeling of navigating through the website.
 An exception to this is the link for the category of *Salute and Benessere* under *Smartlife*, the reason is that it contained a serious inconsistency with our design w.r.t. the TIM website (it contained products not services!)